 While this goal seems pretty ambitious, the UN is quite optimistic that it is possible to eradicate poverty: some innovative entrepreneurs, startups, and companies are already here and are trying to sparkle this change.

 Wagestream is one of them.
 Founded in 2018, Wagestream focuses on revolutionizing the workplace payment system.
 They accomplish this by allowing workers to access a percentage of their wages as they earn them.
 In this sense, workers will not have to wait for each paycheck to obtain all of it.
+Workers who get injured at work can demand workers compensation from their employers.
 Many workers carry heavy debt when they have to wait to pay for basic necessities like food, water, and their rent.
 Often it can take at least a couple weeks for compensation to come for hard work.
 With Wagestream’s payment system, they can instead pay these off on time as wages come in.

 People living paycheck to paycheck can appreciate this payment system to receive the true value of their work right when they need it.
 While this does not directly target people already in poverty, Wagestream deters carrying great debt and the threat of poverty through its payment system.